Midnight (role-playing game): Appearance in other media

 Fantasy Flight Games released a Runebound: Midnight board game in 2006.

 In April 2006, Fantasy Flight Games started a division for media production and released The Midnight Chronicles film on DVD in 2008 along with a role-playing game adventure for Dungeons & Dragons 4th Edition.
-A live-action movie based on the Midnight setting was produced with the intention of being used as the pilot for a TV series.
+This live-action movie was based on the Midnight setting, and was produced with the intention of being used as the pilot for a TV series.
 However, it was not picked up and remains as a stand-alone movie.

 Reception

 Shannon Appelcline noted that Midnight "was a bigger hit" than Fantasy Flight's other release of 2003, Dawnforge, and commented that it "detailed a fantasy realm that felt broadly like Middle-earth but with a single and notable change: the bad guys had won.
 The result was a dark and gloomy gameworld that was the best received of all of FFG's campaign releases."

 Midnight won the 2003 Gold Ennie Award for "Best Campaign Setting" and the Silver Ennie Award for "Best Art, Cover".

+In a review of Midnight Second Edition in Black Gate, Tom Doolan said "The history of the world is rich and well-developed.
+The layout is intuitive and clearly divided into sections, allowing DMs to parcel out information to players on a need to know basis.
+The artwork is top notch, and the overall design supports the feel of the world nicely."